 The storm drain basin and the adjacent lot are public property and treated as individual parcels.
 The parcels within the CSA will receive equal benefit from the extended maintenance of landscaping and storm drain system.
-The extended maintenance of landscaping and storm drainage only provides a special benefit to the parcels within CSA 25; therefore, no general benefit has been assigned.
+The extended maintenance of landscaping and storm drain as special benefit to the parcels within CSA 25; therefore, no general benefit has been assigned.